muhdarifrawi/foursquare_mapboxgl/README.md

 API used: Mapbox GL and Foursquare API

-Coded using: HTML/CSS with Bootstrap, JavaScript and JQuery
+Coded using: HTML/CSS with Bootstrap and JavaScript with JQuery.

+Additional library: Axios

 ## Features